 The Guidance Department is comprised of a Guidance Director/Counselor and Guidance Assistant and offers a comprehensive program of assistance and counseling to the St. Maria Goretti High School community.
-Personal, college, career, and academic counseling provide the main focus of the guidance program, with special emphasis on the college decision-making process for all juniors and seniors.
-Each junior receives a counselor-designed college workbook.
-During the second semester of a student’s junior year, the student and their parents have two individual counselor-directed work sessions.
-This is followed by two sessions during the first semester of the senior year.
-The students and parents are provided with specific tools and guidelines to aid the process.
+Personal, college, career, and academic counseling provide the main focus of the guidance program, with special emphasis on the college selection and application process for all juniors and seniors.

-Sessions with visiting college admissions personnel and financial aid representatives are also a regular part of the guidance program.
+Sessions with visiting college admissions personnel are a regular part of the guidance program.

 College Counseling Overview